 Welcome to Fireside Chats with Klaus and Valentina – our brand new video series where we discuss the hottest topics in the world of CX with support leaders from around the world.
 Fireside Chats are hosted by Valentina Thörner, Empress of Product at Klaus, and Mr. Klaus the Cat itself 🐱

 In the first episode, we’ll be talking to Stacy Justino, Director of Customer Happiness at Wistia – the creators of the video marketing software we all love to use.
-Improving remote work experience was one of the goals Wistia’s team set for themselves at the beginning of 2020.
+Improving remote work experience was one of the goals Wistia’s team set for themselves at the beginning of the year.
 Little did they know they’d get an intensive crash course just a few months into the year.

 Enjoy the full Fireside Chat and check out our key takeaways below.